-Public lands are intermingled with private lands to such an extent that management objectives for public lands are generally secondary to community or landowner uses and objectives.
-These areas, often referred to as the "wildland-urban interface," are priority for fuels and vegetation treatments to reduce wildfire hazard.
+Public lands are intermingled with private lands to such an extent that management objectives for public lands are often coordinated with consideration to adjacent land owners and community objectives.
+These areas, often referred to as the "wildland-urban interface," are priority areas for fuels and vegetation treatments to reduce wildfire hazard.
+Given the interface of land owners and the variety of resource activities there is a stronger presence and intensity of management to mitigate uses on these lands.
+In general Theme 7 may include, but is not limited to the following descriptors:

-- Human activities have altered the natural appearance of these landscapes in most areas on both public and private lands.
-Sights and sounds of people predominate. - Resource production (logging, grazing, mining, etc.) is not planned on a sustainable basis, but may occur in concert with surrounding community objectives. - Energy and mineral production, including oil and gas leasing, is allowed but limited to protect the natural setting and public health/safety through controlled surface use, timing restrictions and/or No Surface Occupancy. - Vegetation management may be done to minimize fuel-loading, reduce wildfire hazards and provide for public safety. - Travel: Motorized transportation is common.
-Travel modes and access will vary depending on the area. - Some dispersed recreation uses (e.g., over-night camping) are not encouraged. - Access to existing areas of high recreational use is provided. - Land exchanges and acquisitions can be used to improve ownership patterns, to the extent that land adjustments are compatible with community and other landowner objectives. - Appropriate seasonal closures may occur to protect wildlife habitat.
+- Human activities have altered the natural appearance of these landscapes in many areas on both public and private lands.
+Sights and sounds of people predominate. - Resource production (logging, grazing, mining, etc.) may occur in concert with surrounding community objectives. - Energy and mineral production, including oil and gas leasing, is allowed but may be limited to protect the natural setting and public health/safety through controlled surface use, timing restrictions and/or No Surface Occupancy. - Vegetation management to meet desired future conditions may include, but is not limited to minimizing fuel loads and reducing wildfire hazards for public safety. - Travel: Motorized transportation is common.
+Travel modes and access will vary depending on the area. - Some dispersed recreation uses (e.g., over-night camping) are not encouraged. - Access to existing areas of high recreational use is provided.
+Additionally, partnerships to enhance recreation opportunities and access with surrounding land owners is emphasized. - Utility and communication distribution lines are more common in these areas. - Land exchanges, acquisitions, and disposals can be used to improve ownership patterns, to the extent that land adjustments are compatible with public land objectives. - Appropriate seasonal closures may occur to protect wildlife habitat and manage wildlife and human interactions. - Negotiations and agreements to mitigate use and maintenance of FS and BLM roads that are used for residential and county access are more frequent in these areas. - Cooperative agreements for noxious weed management are common in these areas.